-At the end of 2021 the Board consisted of 11 members, a majority (9) being independent non-executive directors ("INED") with 2 executive directors ("ED").
+At the end of 2022 the Board consisted of 10 members, a majority (8) being independent non-executive directors ("INED") with 2 executive directors ("ED").
 Vhi Insurance considers the independence of a majority of its Board members to be a key feature to good corporate governance.
 All non-executive directors are deemed independent directors who can exercise sound judgement and decision making, independent of the views of management, political interests or outside interests.

 The Board recognises that diversity is key to the Board's ability to function effectively.
-It is the view of the Board that diversity of skill sets, experiences, qualifications, gender and background help to maximise and balance the decision making process and reduce behaviour and culture risks.
+It is the view of the Board that diversity of skill sets, experiences, qualifications, gender and background help to maximise and balance the decision-making process and reduce behaviour and culture risks.
 The Board currently benefits from the broad professional and educational backgrounds of its directors, which collectively include accounting, actuarial, medical, financial, governance, risk management and regulatory experience as well as experience in both domestic and international organisations.

-As at 31 December 2021, there was one vacancy on the Board following the Chief Executive's retirement on 31 July.
-A further vacancy will arise in March 2022 when one of the INEDs retires and a recruitment process is currently underway.
+As at 31 December 2022, there were two vacancies on the Board following the Chair's resignation on 30 November and the resignation of the Interim CEO, Declan Moran, on 30 April.
+A recruitment process is currently underway.
 The Board believes its composition comprises an appropriate balance of executive and non-executive directors and is suitably qualified to meet its strategic objectives and any applicable regulatory requirements.

-The Board of Directors of Vhi Insurance, as at 31 December 2021
+The Board of Directors of Vhi Insurance, as at 31 December 2022